 6. Impact on Priority of a Security Interest that Becomes Unperfected After Another Party Commences Enforcement

 The CCPPSL was concerned about what happens if an enforcement proceeding has been commenced and the perfection status of a secured party is subsequently altered, i.e., because of lapse without renewal.
 Should the time for determining priority be the date of enforcement, or some other date?
 The amendments in the Bill introduce a provision stating that the priority status of a security interest will not be affected by another secured party’s enforcement measures.
-We have discussed this further in the following post.
+We have discussed this further in our March 29, 2019 post.

 7. Notice of Enforcement to be Served on All Secured Parties